coopercenter/solar-database/README.md

 # Solar Database

-MW (with the exception of BARC Community Solar Project in Bath County) that have been advertised for a local public hearing.
+The Virginia Solar Database (VSD) provides a summary of large-scale solar projects proposed for siting approval at the local level in Virginia.
+It includes projects over 1 MW (with the exception of BARC Community Solar Project in Bath County) that have been advertised for a local public hearing.
 The database excludes school and government installations and procurement projects (with some exceptions for notable projects such as NASA Wallops, Oceana, and landfill projects such as Campostella).
-While the information we have compiled is all already publicly available, this is the state's first and only comprehensive source of this data.

 __Solar Database__: [https://solardatabase.coopercenter.org/](https://solardatabase.coopercenter.org/)